 By offering lifetime support and encouraging a focus on the health of the dogs rather than profit, these breed clubs work to eliminate health problems resulting from irresponsible breeding practices.

 In contrast to backyard breeders, the breed clubs emphasize the welfare of Alaskan Malamutes, striving to produce healthy, loving companions rather than puppies as a mere result.
-They are committed to the betterment of the breed, ensuring that Alaskan Malamutes lead happy and healthy lives, free from genetic issues and unnecessary health problems.

 Giant Alaskan Malamute Health